 You can find it on the Online Parish Returns System.

-Nationally, it helps us know our carbon baseline - where we are starting from - and how much progress we are making.
+The EFT helps us know our carbon baseline - where we are starting from - and how much progress we are making.
 Over 4,000 churches entered their information last year, allowing us to estimate that for 2019 the carbon footprint for the Church of England’s church buildings was around 185,000 tonnes of greenhouse gases (tCO2e).

 You can read more about what we have learned from the first year in this report.